Kuk Sool Won: Attire

 Kuk Sool Won practitioners don typical martial art uniforms or dobok (도복) for training.
-Although white being a common colour for the dobok in other styles, supposedly representing "purity," all the uniforms in Kuk Sool Won are black in colour, which according to Korean culture is used to represent wisdom (note: white is also well known to be the colour for mourning).
+All the uniforms in Kuk Sool Won are black in colour, which according to Korean culture is used to represent wisdom.

-For special occasions, there is a dress uniform for Black Belt ranks only, which was patterned after the armor worn by ancient Korean generals.
-In the following section, the table mentions a Wang Sa dobok, which is only worn by the grandmaster of Kuk Sool Won (wang sa translates as "king's teacher" which explains why the royal colours of gold & purple are utilised).
-Also in the table where colours are mentioned for the General's Uniform, the first colour refers to the trim on the collar & lapel, cuffs, and tails, of the uniform, while the second colour refers to that of the ascot (also mentioned is the type of emblem displayed on the ascot – ascots for all Master ranks sport the KSW–logo).
+For special occasions, there is a dress uniform for Black Belt ranks only, which was patterned after the dress worn by ancient Korean generals (which is not too dissimilar from Japanese armour).
+In the following section, the table mentions a Wang Sa dobok, which is only worn by the grandmaster of Kuk Sool Won (wang sa translates as "king's teacher" which explains why the royal colours of gold and purple are utilised).
+Also in the table where colours are mentioned for the General's Uniform, the first colour refers to the trim on the collar, lapel, cuffs, and tails, of the uniform, while the second colour refers to that of the ascot (also mentioned is the type of emblem displayed on the ascot – ascots for all Master ranks sport the KSW logo).

 Ranking system

-For colored belts: A stripe on the center of belts or a taped stripe on the edge of belts can be added for slight accomplishment before the next belt.
+For coloured belts: A new belt with a stripe running down its center —or— a transverse taped stripe added at the end of the belt, can be awarded for slight accomplishment before receiving the next belt (there are a total of 12 grades below DAN rank, i.e. Black Belt, thus placing 2 grades within each belt colour).

+The tail end of each listed title is ‟nim” but isn't really part of the title per se, as it serves mainly as an honorific to be appended to the title only when addressing the individual in person (this is why it is set off with a forward slash where each term is written in Hangul).
+Note that coloured belt ranks do not carry formal titles, except for Black Belt Candidates.